How To Add A Link Section To WordPress

 Enter your link details in this section …

-Add New Link screen - Name, Web Addressand Description
+Add New Link - Name, Web Address& Description

-• Slug: The slug appears in the SEO friendly URL of the link category.
+• Slug: The slug displays in the URL of the link category.
 It must be in lowercase letters and contain no spaces (use hyphens to separate words).

 Categories & Target

-In the Categories section, tick one of the link categories you’ve already added, or click on ’+ Add New Category’ to create a new category.
+In the Categories section, tick a link category you have already created, or click on the ‘+ Add New Category’ link to add a new category.

 Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
-This lets you specify where you want your link to open when clicked on by visitors:
+This lets you specify where the link should open when clicked on by visitors:

-• _blank means that when a visitor clicks on the link, a new, separate browser window will open up to display the information for that link.
+• _blank means that when visitors click on the link, a new, separate web browser window will open up to display the information for that link.

-• _none means that when a visitor clicks on the link, they will leave your site and a new site or page will load in your browser window instead.
+• _none means that when visitors click on your link, they will leave your site and a new website or page will load in your browser window instead.

-• _top opens links at the top level of the frame system if you’re using frames.
+• _top opens the link at the top level of the frame system if you’re using frames.
 If you don’t use frames, or if you don’t know what frames are, then ignore this option.

 Link Relationship XFN

-Add New Link screen - Link Relationship (XFN) fields
+(Add New Link – Link Relationship (XFN) area)

-Link Relationship (XFN) – XFN (XML Friends Network) lets you define your relationship with the linked person.
-For example, if you work with Sophia Fields and you link to her blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) allows you to define your relationship with the linked person.
+For example, if you have a professional relationship with Ananya O’Malley and you link to her blog, you would probably check co-worker or colleague.

-XFN relationships are optional.
+XFN relationships are optional for WordPress links.
 You can ignore this section and all of your links will still work.
-XFN makes your links more understandable to some websites and search engines that use this information.
+Defining relationships with XFN makes the links defined on your site more understandable to some sites and search engines that use this information.

 rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute specifies what relationship exists between the current document and the linked document.
-For example, if you don’t want search engines to follow your link, type nofollow into this field.
+The rel attribute is used to define a relationship between the current document and the linked document.
+For example, if you don’t want search engines to follow your link, enter nofollow into this field.

 Advanced

-• Image Address: Lets you specify an image to be displayed with the link.
-To use this feature, add the URL of where the image is stored and make sure that your image is small (around 16×16 like a favicon).
+• Image Address: Specify an image to be displayed with the link.
+To use this feature, add an image URL and make sure that the image is small (around 16×16 like a favicon).

-• RSS Address: If your theme allows it, the RSS feed associated with the link will be displayed next to your link.
+• RSS Address: If your theme allows it, the RSS feed associated with the link will display next to your link.

-• Rating: Add a rating score to the link if you want to sort links by rating (see the ‘Links’ widget section below).
+• Rating: You can add a rating score to the link if you want to sort links by rating (see the ‘Links’ widget section below).

-When you have finished adding information about your link, click on the Add Link button to save your new link …
+When you have finished adding information about your link, click on Add Link to save your new link …

 click on Add Link to update your link settings

-Note: If you select Keep this link private, your link will not be visible in your Blogroll section …
+Note: If you select the Keep this link private checkbox, your link will not be visible when links are displayed on your site …

-Making links private allows you to add links and then toggle their visibility on and off without deleting your links (this is useful if you want to add seasonal links) …
+Making a link private lets you toggle its visibility on or off without deleting it (this is useful if you want your link to display during certain periods and hide it afterwards) …

 Making links private toggles their visibility on and off